Content Overview Of The Cambridge Health Alliance Child Psychiatry Training Program: FIRST YEAR

 The Community Service Agency (CSA) rotation at The Guidance Center

 This rotation introduces fellows to wrap-around services offered in the setting of a community mental health center.
 These services are offered through the Massachusetts’ Child Behavioral Health Initiative (CBHI), an innovative statewide reform of public child mental health care emphasizing strengths-based, wrap-around community supports.
 Fellows participate in team evaluations of children and families, join staff on home visits, and develop a comprehensive treatment plan.
 Becoming more familiar with community-based resources, working within a multidisciplinary treatment team, and acting as a psychiatric consultant to CBHI service providers are also critical goals of this rotation.
-The rotation supervisor is Kimberly Martin-Conley, LICSW.
+The rotation supervisor is Allison Clark, LICSW.

 Early Intervention Observation